 Read the France guide introduction

 France (officially the French Republic) is Europe's most-visited and the third-largest country (after the Russian portion of the Old Continent and Ukraine).
 It abounds with worldwide-famous tourist destinations and attractions.
-And this France Guide will help you plan your trip to this lovely nation to the greatest effect.
+And this France guide will help you plan your trip to this lovely nation to the greatest effect.

 Located in Western Europe, it accesses the Mediterranean Sea, North Sea, English Channel (La Manche), and the Atlantic Ocean.
 Next, France borders Belgium, Luxembourg, and Germany to the northeast and Switzerland to the east.
 Lastly, it accesses Italy and Monaco to the southeast and Spain and Andora to the southwest.